maxim5helopugin/Portfolio/README.md

 - Tested in SITL environment

 ## Pacman Berkeley Project
 - Solutions to the ai.berkeley pacman project.
-All the source code is taken directly from the ai.berkley website, and the blanks were filled in by me.
+All the source code is taken directly from the ai.berkeley website, and the blanks were filled in by me.
 To run a particular part, just run the autograder.py within the folder.
 - Part 1 : DFS, BFS, UCS, A* and heuristics
 - Part 2 : Reflex Agents, MiniMax, Alpha-Beta Pruning, Expectimax